inbravo/togaf-feature-set/study-notes/exam-part-2-notes.md

 ## ADM Architecture Phases (Phases B-C-D)

+You are working as the Lead Enterprise Architecture for a global manufacturing firm.
+The firm has decided to improve the efficiency of its sales force by replacing its legacy fax and paper-based configuration and ordering systems with a hand-held device solution.
+This will impact both the firm and its suppliers.
+The firm uses the TOGAF framework for the internal Enterprise Architecture and uses an iterative approach to applying the ADM.
+The Enterprise Architecture team has established the Architecture Capability for this project and also completed the first iteration of the Architecture Definition cycle, using a Baseline First approach.
+The CIO is the sponsor of the Enterprise Architecture program.
+The initial iteration has established the approach, the scope, and vision for the project.
+A set of Architecture Principles has been established based on the example set provided in the TOGAF standard.
+The CIO has highlighted the importance of adhering to the following principles:
+- Data is an asset
+- Data is shared
+- Data is accessible

+The initial iteration has also established a number of business goals and objectives for the new target system.
+The principal goal is to give the sales force in the field direct access to the sales process, allowing sales staff to create and verify product configurations, check pricing and availability, and to place an order while still on the client site with the customer.
+As part of achieving this goal, the architectures developed will need to address the following stakeholder concerns:
+- What changes to existing business processes are needed?
+- What data will need to be shared?
+- How will distributed data be secured?
+- What non-sales applications will need to be integrated with any new sales applications?
+You have been asked to identify the most appropriate artifacts (catalogs, matrices, and diagrams) for the second iteration of the Architecture Development Cycle.
+Based on the TOGAF standard, which of the following is the best answer?

 | ## |   **Option**   |  **Recommendation**    |
 | ----------- | ----------- | ----------- |
 | 1 |  Describe the Business Architecture with a Process/Event/Control/Product catalog and Role catalog. <br/> Describe the Data Architecture with a Data Entity/Data Component catalog, Application/Data matrix, and Data Security diagram. <br/> Describe the Application Architecture with an Interface catalog. <br/> Describe the Technology Architecture with a Networked Computing/Hardware diagram. <br/> |  This is the ***Best Answer***.
 The ***Process/Event/Control/Product Catalog*** allows an enterprise to identify the full chain of impacts resulting from changing a high-level process (***addressing concern -"What changes to existing business processes are needed?"***). <br/> The ***Data Entity/Data Component catalog and Application/Data matrix address concern 2 ("What data will need to be shared?")***. <br/> The ***Data Security diagram and Networked Computing/Hardware diagram would address concern 3 ("How will distributed data be secured?")***. <br/> A Role catalog can be used also to support the security definition for the enterprise (addressing concern 3).  <br/> The ***Interface catalog*** allows the interaction between applications to be developed and so ***will address concern 4 ("What non-sales applications will need to be integrated with any new sales applications?")***   |